knoxjeffrey/knoxjeffrey.github.io/_posts/2015-01-16-course-two-week-three-authentication-tealeaf-academy.markdown

 comments: true
 ---

-Adding user authentication to my application is obviously very important if I want to restrict what actions people can take on my site if they aren't registered.
+Adding user authentication to my application is obviously very important if I want to restrict what actions people can take on my site if they aren't registered and to track the behaviour of users that are registered.
 There's quite a few steps to this so I thought I'd make a separate blog post to step through it.

 <!--more-->